tosterberg/work-sample/README.md

 ```

 ### Commands and functionality - Reference Work Sample.md
-The Multi-Value Dictionary app is a command line application that stores a multivalue dictionary in memory.
+The Multi-Value Dictionary app is a command line application that stores a multi-value dictionary in memory.
 All keys and values are strings.

 It should support the following commands.